There are many reasons why your AC system freezes up.

 - Unsecured fittings

 How long your equipment has been installed and the location of the leak play a role in whether you should repair or replace your AC system.

 Filthy evaporator coil—Over time, the evaporator coil gets dirty and leads to troubles similar to a dusty filter.
 You’ll progressively lose airflow until your unit freezes or quits cooling.
 You’ll need to call Aramendia Plumbing, Heating and Air to fix the problem.

 Malfunctioning blower motor or relay—A blower motor running at an incorrect speed or not running at all can lead to freezing.
 It might also be sporadic, going at full speed and decelerating after it gets warm.
 Or a relay may make it run one time and not the following time.
 In either case, you will need to get in touch with Aramendia Plumbing, Heating and Air to correct the problem.

-Scheduling annual AC maintenance or heat pump maintenance can help you skip this issue.
+Scheduling annual AC maintenance can help you skip this issue.
 Our technicians will comprehensively examine and clean your system, which typically allows us to catch little troubles before they become major problems.